joll05/HayfeverAutoSplitter/README.md

 Note: it will only work on version 1.0.2 of the game (latest version as I am writing this).
 I will get it to work on other versions in the future.

 ## Features
-+ Pauses timer during loading screens ('Game time' needs to be enabled for this to work)
++ Pauses timer during loading screens (Togglable, 'Game time' needs to be enabled for this to work)

 ### Future Additions
 + Automatic splitting